 MSU-Great Falls COT Carpentry program curriculum is aligned with the National Center for Construction Education and Research (NCCER).
 The training material is all standardized, competency-based, and task driven.
 The curricula are developed by the industry for the industry.
-Students will have the opportunity to earn national certification through NCCER for two of the five levels of NCCER curriculum.
-The student then is entered into a National Registry as having proven competence at the designated level.
+Students will have the opportunity to earn national certification in various modules of the NCCER for two of the five levels of NCCER curriculum.
+The student then is entered into a National Registry as having proven competence in successfully completed modules.